stitchdata/docs/_saas-integrations/xero/xero-latest.md

 #   - title: ""
 #     anchor: ""
 #     content: |
-#       Xero has a daily limit of 5,000 calls in a rolling 24 hour window, and will return a 503 Service Unvailable error if exceeded.
+#       Xero has a daily limit of 5,000 calls in a rolling 24 hour window, and will return a 503 Service Unavailable error if exceeded.
 This is on a per organization basis.

 # -------------------------- #